nuprl/website/blog/_src/posts/2019-02-17-scribble-acmart.md

 For a Scribble document that is split across multiple files, it can be helpful to make a `#lang` that [provides a common environment](http://blog.racket-lang.org/2017/03/languages-as-dotfiles.html).
-Instead of starting each file with a `require` incantation, e.g.:
+Instead of starting each file with a `require`, e.g.:

 #### `paper.scrbl`